Audit Committee Purposes:

 - Seeking any information, analysis, and recommendations as needed or requested from AgriBank’s Internal Audit staff;

-- Seeking any information it requires from AgriBank’s Chief Executive Officer and other members of AgriBank’s management, as requested;
+- Seeking any information it requires from AgriBank’s CEO and other members of AgriBank’s management, as requested;

 - Seeking any information it requires from AgriBank’s Chief Administrative Officer and General Counsel, who will provide information, analysis and recommendations as needed or requested; and